How Dinoflagellates Inspired Efficient Cold-light Lighting

 These single-celled organisms produce cold blue light through a luciferin-luciferase reaction triggered by mechanical disturbance of the water.
 The reaction achieves a quantum yield approaching 90% — meaning very little energy is wasted as heat, in stark contrast to incandescent bulbs which lose around 90% of energy as heat rather than light.

-In the language of biomimicry, this falls under the Sense › Produce light efficiently category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Sense › Produce light efficiently category.

 The Design Principle